-Social Host Liability & Dram Shop Cases in South Carolina
+Dram Shop & Social Host Liability in South Carolina

-When drunk drivers are sold alcohol without regard for their safety or the safety of others, their victims can receive compensation for medical bills, lost wages, pain, and suffering, and often times may recover punitive damages.
+When sellers of alcohol over-serve their patrons without regard for their safety or the safety of others, their victims can receive compensation for medical bills, lost wages, pain, and suffering, and often times may recover punitive damages.
 If you are a victim of a drunk driver or another intoxicated person contact Branch & Dhillon P.C. in Columbia, South Carolina today to see if you may have a case against the entity that sold or provided the alcohol to that person or drunk driver.

 What Is the Dram Shop Law in Texas?